udel-cbcb/biostore_docs/_docs_src/src/index.md

 ## Funding for BioStore

+Funding for BioStore has been provided by NIH grants.
+Please cite this in any publications, presentations, and any outcomes that result from using this resource:

-Support for BioStore is provided by an NIH Shared Instrumentation Grant (NIH S10OD028725), the University of Delaware Research Office, and Delaware INBRE (NIH P20GM103446).
+Computational support by the University of Delaware Center for Bioinformatics and Computational Biology Core Facility [RRID:SCR_017696] was made possible by support from an NIH Shared Instrumentation Grant (NIH S10OD028725),  Delaware INBRE (NIH P20GM103446), and the Delaware Biotechnology Institute.

 ## Contact Us